There are two common questions regarding salvation. How do I becomes saved and can I lose my salvation?

-Once saved many people believe that they must do a list of things, and not do another list of things in order to keep, or maintain their salvation.
-Throw in the good works one must do on a regular basis and you have the average Christian.
+Once saved many people believe that they must do a list of things, and avoid doing a list of things in order to keep, or maintain their salvation.
+Throw in the contribution of good works one must do on a regular basis and you have the average Christians take on salvation.

 They felt that He was breaking the religious laws.
 Jesus asked them if man was made for the Sabbath, or the Sabbath, the Law, was made for man.
 That was a powerful statement because it showed what Jesus thought was the proper order of things.
 He in essence was saying that man is the important thing here, the Sabbath and the Law was given to benefit man, not to burden him down.
 This also shows us the heart of Father God.

 God the Father